kubernetes/community/contributors/devel/writing-good-e2e-tests.md

 cluster is not a safe assumption, as some other tests, running at the same time as yours, might have saturated one or more nodes in the cluster.
-Similarly, running a pod in the system namespace, and assuming that that will increase the count of pods in the system namespace by one is not safe, as some other test might be creating or deleting pods in the system namespace at the same time as your test.
+Similarly, running a pod in the system namespace, and assuming that will increase the count of pods in the system namespace by one is not safe, as some other test might be creating or deleting pods in the system namespace at the same time as your test.
 If you do legitimately need to write a test like that, make sure to